MandaMai/QuestChester1/README.md

 Add additional notes about how to deploy this on a live system

+Run the following command to get site up and running java -jar Quest-Portal/target/Quest-Portal-0.0.1.jar (version number may change over time)

+Then in browser, go to [localhost:8080](localhost:8080) - the local environment the site is run on

 ## Built With

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used